 A native of Bogotá, Colombia, Marcela and her family moved to Charlotte, North Carolina in 1981 where she graduated from high school.
 In 1989 she earned the bachelor’s degree in advertising from Universidad Jorge Tadeo Lozano in Bogotá.

-Miss Gómez specializes in connecting effectively with the diverse and continuously changing Hispanic markets, helping her clients know who they are, how they think, what they need and want and how they prefer to receive communication.
+Miss Gómez specializes in connecting effectively with the diverse and continuously changing Hispanic markets, helping clients understand the U.S. Hispanic consumer.
 Marcela has worked with packaged goods companies, universities, public utilities, consumer, corporate, nonprofit and business-to-business clients in industries, such a wireless, sports, transportation, education, government, banking and finance, food, healthcare, and the arts.
 She plays a key role in the development of marketing, communications and grassroots campaigns, from conception and brand development to production.

 Gómez started her career in marketing and advertising in 1993 in Miami, Florida, with Editorial Unilit, as part of the organizing team of the industry’s only Spanish publishing religious trade show, Expolit.
 From 1996 to 2002, she worked in the Spanish-language division of Thomas Nelson Publishers where she produced marketing and sales tools for books and Bibles.

 Her life as an entrepreneur started in 2002 with Hispanic Marketing Group, in 2018 she became founding partner of the Culture Shift Team.
 Marcela has also been a partner and investor in other entrepreneurship ventures, most recently with Mi Tribu, an import and retail business of arts and crafts handmade by disenfranchised women in Latin American countries.